felbuch/felbuch.github.io/_posts/2020-09-29-Converting-a-pandas-dataframe-into-a-SQL-database-in-3rd-normal-form.md

 LEFT JOIN
 track_names
 ON track.track_id = track_names.track_id
-WHERE track.instrumentalness > 0 -- a query contains instrumentals when its instrumentalness is greater than zero ORDER BY track.instrumentalness DESC
+WHERE track.instrumentalness > 0.5 -- a query contains instrumentals when its instrumentalness is greater than 0.5
+ORDER BY track.instrumentalness DESC
 LIMIT 10 -- we'll limit our output to 10
 '''